hyperledger-labs/fabric-token-sdk/token/services/ttxdb/README.md

 		return errors.WithMessagef(err, "failed appending audit records for tx [%s]", tx.ID()) }
 ```

+The above code will extract the movement records and the transaction records from the Token Request and append them to the Token Transactions DB.

 It is also possible to append just the transaction records corresponding to a given Token Request as follows: